apache/flink/flink-table/README.md

   * Extension points for catalogs, formats, connectors
   * Core APIs for extension points such as `Schema`
   * Utilities to deal with type system, internal data types and printing
-  * When implementing a format, you usually need to depend only on this module

 ### API